Vindicta-Team/Vindicta-Docs/docs/faq.md

 ### Why do my vehicles, cargo boxes or static weapons are teleported when I reload the game or come back to my camp?

-We cant have all objects present at all times for performance reasons.
+> We cant have all objects present at all times for performance reasons.

-So we spawn/despawn (cache/unchace) them based on if there is a player in the area
+> So we spawn/despawn (cache/unchace) them based on if there is a player in the area

-However due to how arma itself works objects can easily glitch into each other and get destroyed if the are placed too close together.
+> However due to how arma itself works objects can easily glitch into each other and get destroyed if the are placed too close together.

-That is why we have a script that detects possible problems and solves them by moving the objects in question away from each other (and it usually places them on the nearest free space/road)
+> That is why we have a script that detects possible problems and solves them by moving the objects in question away from each other (and it usually places them on the nearest free space/road)

-So objects will move when they were placed too close together before you leave the area but thats a lot better than having your stuff glitch around and blow up randomly which is very common in most arma missions and extremely annoying.
+> So objects will move when they were placed too close together before you leave the area but thats a lot better than having your stuff glitch around and blow up randomly which is very common in most arma missions and extremely annoying.

-### How do I prevent this? (the previous issue)
+### How do I prevent vehicles, cargo boxes and static weapons from teleporting around at my camp?

-Don't put your vehicles, cargo boxes or static weapons close to other objects, including houses, fortifications, or anything at all.
+> Don't put your vehicles, cargo boxes or static weapons close to other objects, including houses, fortifications, or anything at all.

 ### I can't find the mission in game
 > Host a MP game: